 the criteria against which Learners’ performance is differentiated,

-the awarding organisation shall monitor whether or not Moderation is being carried out in a manner which is compliant with General Condition H2,(v)
+the awarding organisation shall monitor whether or not the persons who are carrying out Moderation are –

+doing so in a manner which is compliant with General Condition H2, and

+(ii)making determinations which are consistent over time and consistent with determinations made by each other,

-(f) where the awarding organisation learns, through its monitoring or otherwise, that Moderation has not been carried out in a manner which is compliant with General Condition H2, it shall take all reasonable steps to –
+(f) where the awarding organisation learns, through its monitoring or otherwise, that Moderation has not been carried out in a manner which is compliant with General Condition H2, or has been carried out inconsistently, it shall take all reasonable steps to –

 correct, or where it cannot be corrected, mitigate as far as possible the effect of the failure, and

-ensure that the failure does not recur in the future,
+ensure that the failure does not recur.

-(g) the awarding organisation shall monitor whether or not the persons who are carrying out Moderation are making determinations which are consistent over time and consistent with determinations made by each other, and

-(h) where the awarding organisation learns, through its monitoring or otherwise, that determinations are not being made consistently over time or between persons carrying out Moderation, it shall take all reasonable steps to promote consistency in the future.

 In respect of each GCSE Qualification involving Moderation which it makes available, an awarding organisation must ensure that the monitoring which is carried out in accordance with General Condition C1.1(b) includes monitoring of whether or not persons carrying out Moderation are doing so in a manner which is compliant with the awarding organisation's Conditions of Recognition.

 Review of marking of centre-marked assessments